withrain/getting_and_cleaning_data_course_project/CodeBook.md

 	4. Replace prefix t with Time
 	5. Replace prefix f with Frequency

-Uppercases is remained because I think that TimeBodyAccMeanX is more readable than timeboxaccmeanx
+The following uppercases remain due to the more readable TimeBodyAccMeanX than timeboxaccmeanx

 Source Feature name|My Variable name
 -------|-------